 Types of Diabetic Ulcers

-- Neuroischemic uclers occur where the person has both peripheral neuropathy and ischemia resulting from peripheral artery disease.
+- Neuroischemic ulcers occur where the person has both peripheral neuropathy and ischemia resulting from peripheral artery disease.

-Arriving at the correct diagnosis and identifying the cause of a diabetic ulcer is critical because it affects the treatment plan.
+Arriving at the correct diagnosis and identifying the cause of a diabetic ulcer is critical since it affects the treatment plan.

 As noted earlier, diabetic peripheral neuropathy and peripheral artery disease (PAD) are strong risk factors associated with the development of diabetic foot ulcers.
 Other risk factors include cigarette smoking, poor glycemic (sugar) control, and previous foot ulcerations.
 In addition, certain groups have a greater risk of developing foot ulcers including Native Americans, African Americans, Hispanics, older men, insulin-dependent diabetics, and persons with diabetes-related kidney, eye, and heart disease.